trac-hacks/trac-github/README.md

     http://<trac.example.com>/github

-You may want to restrict access to this URL to GitHub's IPs.
-They're listed just under the form WebHook URLs setup form.
+You might want to restrict access to this URL to GitHub's IPs.
+They're listed just under the WebHook URLs setup form.
+If you do so, be aware that the plugin will appear to fail randomly when GitHub adds a new IP to the list.

 Branches
 --------